This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 > Half zip is considered a negative by some people but I like it

-At 21.4 oz / 606 g the Rab Mythic Ultra 360 was released in 2022, replacing the very good Rab Mythic.
+At 21.4 oz / 606 grams, the Rab Mythic Ultra 360 was released in 2022, replacing the very good Rab Mythic.
 The Rab Mythic Ultra is even lighter than the older Mythic 400 which I loved as an ultra-light sleeping bag.
-Like the Marmot Phase 20 and the Sea to Summit Spark, this bag is EN / ISO rated so rest assured that it will definitely keep you warm when the temperatures get cold.

-The Rab Mythic 360 is EN rated at a limit rating of 20F / -7C and a comfort rating of 28F / -2C.
-It is stuffed with high-quality 900+ down for great warmth to weight ratio.
-It also uses a brand new fabric that increases the insulation ability of the sleeping bag by trapping heat the same way an emergency space blanket will trap heat.
+It is stuffed with high-quality 900+ down for a great warmth-to-weight ratio.
+It also uses a new fabric that increases the insulation ability of the sleeping bag by trapping heat the same way an emergency space blanket will trap heat.

 The half zipper length cannot be completely unzipped.
 This option makes it unsuitable for warm summer nights but does a perfect job of weight saving.